subaru44k/running_blog_from_scrach/README.md

 - `lambdas/sign-upload-v3/`
   - Node.js 20 Lambda that issues pre‑signed PUT URLs for direct browser upload
   - Uses AWS SDK v3; deployed as a zip
+- `lambdas/fitbit-callback/`
+  - Node.js 20 Lambda that handles the Fitbit OAuth callback and stores refreshed tokens in S3
 - `admin-app/`
   - Internal scripts used by the blog (e.g., monthly summary generator)
 - `old_blog_data/`